 The best route?
 Grab a seat on this shuttle.
 If you use our link you’ll automatically save.

 The airport is clean, friendly, and cheap to travel around Europe from.
 The best part is the train into the city.
 It is quick and clean and so easy.

-There are two train options into the city: the traditional tube or the Heathrow express.
-The traditional tube is the better option – it is less expensive and takes about 45 minutes.
+There are two train options in the city: the traditional tube or the Heathrow Express.
+The traditional tube known as the London Underground is the better option – it is less expensive and takes about 45 minutes.

 See Related: Ultimate Packing Checklist for London